-Prefers still, quiet water of shallow swamps, streams, sloughs, and oxbow lakes.
-Also requires numerous basking sites.
-Because it is limited to our southeastern swamps, it is important to preserve what is left of that habitat in our state.
+Because this species is limited to our southeastern swamps, it is important to preserve what is left of that habitat in our state.

-Courtship and mating take place in shallow water from April to June.
+Courtship and mating apparently take place in the water during the fall.
 Females laden with eggs will leave water and search for a suitable place to dig a nest and lay eggs.
-A south-facing, gentle slope with loose dirt or sand and some low vegetation is ideal.
+A south-facing slope with loose soils is preferred.
 The average clutch has 4 eggs, and females may produce 2 or more clutches.
 Hatching occurs in about 9–11 weeks.
 In some cases, the hatchlings might overwinter in the nest chamber and emerge the following spring.
 Males become mature in two or three years, while females become mature in four.

 Painted turtles are often kept as pets in captivity, however a great many of those die due to improper care, including specific food, lighting, water, and heating needs.
 But in nature, these colorful turtles take care of themselves, brightening their swampy homes as they bask in the sun.